javerthl/SN-docs-scraper/README.md

     ```python3 cleanup.py```
 14. You now have a text file that is ready to be used in a search or LLM project.

-## Optional - Prompt for Claue Agent
+## Optional - Prompt for Claude Agent
 The output text file of the scraped ServiceNow documentation can be used in LLM projects such as for Claude to create a Q&A bot to answer questions based on the scraped documentation.
 See "prompt.txt" for the prompt used to create the Q&A bot.